 Hindu voters in Texas weigh in as political ties grow stronger

 New questions about Attorney General Ken Paxton and his properties not disclosed in financial statements.
-Investigative reporter Lauren McGaughy of The Texas Newsroom with more on what she’s found looking into the property disclosures of the state’s top lawyer.
+Investigative reporter Lauren McGaughy of The Texas Newsroom with more on what she has found looking into the property disclosures of the state’s top lawyer.

 State lawmakers hear testimony about the investigation into what caused the largest wildfire in Texas history earlier this year.

-Also, the rising political power of Texas’ growing Hindu community in our series on the intersection of religion and politics, the NFL’s Houston Texans surprising the doubters, and much more.
+Also, the rising political power of the growing Hindu community in Texas in our series on the intersection of religion and politics, plus the Houston Texans are surprising the doubters, and much more.

 The Gulf of Mexico is getting warmer